Trucking companies must drug-test all applicants when hiring truck drivers.

 accident crash that results in a serious injury or fatality.
 Those results are shared with The Department of Transportation (DOT), which regulates the trucking industry.

-Currently, The Department of Transportation (DOT) accepts only one type of drug test: urinalysis.
+Currently, The Department of Transportation (DOT) only accepts urine tests as drug tests for truckers.

 Last week, The Drug Free Commercial Driver Act of 2015 was introduced in both the U.S. Senate and House of Representatives.
-The bill would allow the DOT to recognize hair sample drug testing.
+The bill would allow the DOT to recognize hair sample drug tests for truckers.

 Why we need new drug tests for truckers